iamvickynguyen/Synthtax/README.md

 # Synthtax ( :construction: under construction :construction: )

-Synthtax is a dynamically typed, imperative music programming language designed for creating and manipulating sound.
+Synthtax is a typed, imperative music programming language designed for creating and manipulating sound.
 This minimal language is able to supports some programming constructs such as loops, conditionals, and function calls.
 Synthtax provides a mechanism to generate and modify sound, specifically, oscillators and ADSR.
 The language is implemented as a C++ transpiler using the C++ programming language and ANTLR.

 See [Synthtax examples](test/)